xxoo/node-fswin/readme.md

 				console.log('"'+message+'" is modified');
 			}else if(event===this.constructor.events.RENAMED){
 				console.log('"'+message.OLD_NAME+'" is renamed to "'+message.NEW_NAME+'"');
-			}else if(event===this.constructor.events.MOVIED){
+			}else if(event===this.constructor.events.MOVED){
 				console.log('the directory you are watching is moved to "'+message+'"');
 			}else if(event===this.constructor.events.ERROR){
 				if(message===this.constructor.errors.INITIALIZATION_FAILED){
 					console.log('failed to initialze the watcher. any failure during the initialization may case this error. such as you want to watch an unaccessable or unexist directory.');
 				}else if(message===this.constructor.errors.UNABLE_TO_WATCH_PARENT){
-					console.log('failed to watch parent diectory. it means the "moved" event will nolonger fire. this error always occurs at the start up under winxp. since the GetFinalPathNameByHandleW API is not available.');
+					console.log('failed to watch parent diectory. it means the "MOVED" event will nolonger fire. this error always occurs at the start up under winxp. since the GetFinalPathNameByHandleW API is not available.');
 				}else if(message===this.constructor.errors.UNABLE_TO_CONTINUE_WATCHING){
-					console.log('some error makes the watcher can not continue work. it means the watcher will exit soon.');
+					console.log('some error makes the watcher can not continue working. it also means the watcher will exit soon.');
 				}else{
 					console.log('you should never see this message: "'+message+'"');
 				}